northbrooklynangels/northbrooklynangels.github.io/content/luncheon/_index.md

 <iframe class="w-full h-svh" src="https://www.canva.com/design/DAGGWsKtLPc/xZQPaqS7r5K2Z7jxYWXbbw/view?embed" allowfullscreen allow="fullscreen" loading="lazy" frameborder="0"></iframe>

 <div class="grid grid-cols-1 gap-y-2 mt-2 mb-4">
-    <a href="https://drive.google.com/file/d/1c54rHx-LbZ8eGpRJnMxXsNaNvywudfAi/view" class="col-span-1 w-full text-center text-sm">Download eJournal PDF via Google Drive (warning: over 200MB file!)</a>
+    <a href="https://drive.google.com/file/d/16QuQ3UaO7-esA8tVQ_dfrxo8yLQg8zEH/view" class="col-span-1 w-full text-center text-sm">Download eJournal PDF via Google Drive (warning: over 200MB file!)</a>
 </div>

-Location: Ascension Hall at 127 Kent Street Brooklyn, NY 11222

-## You can make a difference!
+## There's still time: you can still make a difference!
 Join in helping your neighbors honor our neighbors of the year!

-{{< img "midpage" >}}
+<a href="https://bit.ly/nba2024auction">{{< img "midpage" >}}</a>

+**New & Limited Time Opportunity!** Thanks to the generosity of some of the finest North Brooklyn establishments and businesses, we are happy to host an online auction of some unforgettable local experiences. **[Click here or the image](https://bit.ly/nba2024auction)** to make a bid.
+The Auction ends on **Tuesday, June 18, 2024!**

 Support North Brooklyn Angels’ 4th Annual “Neighbors Helping Neighbors” luncheon benefit by selecting a donor opportunity that you feel will make the greatest impact.
 You can help by purchasing an eJournal ad, a sponsorship package, or by making a tax-deductible contribution.

 Each sponsorship level carries our commitment to represent and promote your generous donation.
 Proceeds will support the Angels’ mission of neighbors helping neighbors.
+There is still time to sponsor an ad placement on our eJournal!

 For more information, [download our event brochure](./2024%20Luncheon%20Brochure%20v2.pdf).

-**New!** We will be debuting an eJournal PDF that will be uploaded to this webpage and kept here for over a year.
-[Details in our downloadable luncheon brochure](./2024%20Luncheon%20Brochure%20v2.pdf).

 How to donate towards this event: